 15 May 2017

 Myth: Patients don’t want to see their health information and won’t find the information useful.
-Fact: 69% of Canadians who don’t currently have online access to their medical records would like access.
-Furthermore, Canadians who do have access find it...
+Fact: Currently, 79 per cent of Canadians say they can access or would like access to their health information online.
+Furthermore, Canadians who do have...

 Myth: There Has Been Little to No Progress in Digital Health in Canada